 It is important to emphasize the rule that balance appearing in the trial balance is taken to one and only one place.
 It may either be trading account or profit and loss account or balance sheet.
 Since stock at the end is an asset, it will betaken to balance sheet.
 On the other hand, so long as there is stock in trade, account for that must be kept open and thus be taken to the assets side of balance sheet.

-Have a question for Anil?
-Ask or leave a comment below!
+Have a question for Anil or want to leave a comment?

 Joline Koh: Hi Sir.
 I would like to enquire for ending stock valuation, whether transport costs from shipping goods from the supplier to us, is included in the calculation.
 Thank you.